The goal posts for successful web personalization efforts have been moved for marketers.

 Moreover, these marketing professionals need to ensure they respect all prospects’ and customers’ privacy preferences and quickly abide by their consent opt-out requests.

-But it doesn’t mean it’s impossible to provide highly customized (and high-converting) personalization offerings: from content and product recommendations via email, and ads to one-site messaging based on recent digital activity and engagement.
+But it doesn’t mean it’s impossible to provide highly customized (and high-converting) personalization offerings: from content and product recommendations via email and ads to on-site messaging based on recent digital activity and engagement.